PowerShell/ConsoleGuiTools/docs/Microsoft.PowerShell.ConsoleGuiTools/Out-ConsoleGridView.md

 ## OUTPUTS

+### System.Object

-By default, `Out-ConsoleGridView` objects representing the selected rows are returned to the pipeline.
+By default `Out-ConsoleGridView` returns objects representing the selected rows to the pipeline.
 Use `-OutputMode` to change this behavior.

 ## NOTES